 WfW supplies partner schools with carafes, glasses and stainless steel bottles, as required, to promote the drinking of tap water in schools and for various school events.

 Partner schools conduct a Water Day in cooperation with WfW once a year.
 The event is organised largely by the pupils, who operate their own school lessons.
 In addition, they will be encouraged to have fun collecting donations for WfW projects in Zambia and Mozambique.

-WfW supplies partner schools with info material such as plaques or posters, as required.
+WfW supplies partner schools with info material as required.
 These make the added value of tap water visible every day - for example when placed next to a tap in the classroom.